md-mudassir7/Dynamic-Programming/State Machine/buyAndSellStockII/README.md

     6.The comments in the code give a proper explaination

-Approach2
+Approach2(class Solution2)

+    1.This is a bottom up approach of the above recursion solution

+    2.The code gives proper understanding

+Approach3(class Solution3)

     1.The second solution shows that we will buy the stock everytime when we know that the next day its value is higher i.e(prices[i+1]>prices[i])

     2.We keep on adding the profits i.e(prices[i+1]-prices[i]) everytime we encounter the above condition